QuentinRa/blog.quentinra.dev/info/java/expert/gradle.md

 [Go back](..)

+You may use gradle to make your project more easy to manage like a Makefile.
+You will run one command downloading all libraries or running the project.

 I'm not up to date about the last practices but here is what I know.
 You should create some files in order for gradle to understand what it should do.